Pay-by-link, otherwise known as ‘request to pay’, is an interwoven form of e-commerce known as contextual commerce.

 Depending on its use case, the way in which a payment link is displayed, can still remain secondary to the customer experience; remaining truthful in acting purely as a facilitator to a customer’s wants and nothing more.

-In involving the customer only when it is necessary, request to pay schemes will involve customised payment pages and unique reference codes where the consumer has to simply confirm the amount they want to pay.
+In involving the customer only when it is necessary, request to pay schemes will involve customised payment pages and unique reference codes where the consumer has to simply confirm the amount that they want to pay.
 The items and quantities are already allocated, and other variables such as delivery and every other potential pain point have been resolved before the customer has even arrived in the payment journey.

-Details from the customer’s device will be pushed to the merchant through the payment link, and the customer will get a real-time confirmation of such, after the payment is made.
+Details from the customer’s device will be pushed to the merchant through the payment link, and the customer will get a real-time confirmation of such after the payment is made.

 Pay-by-link options where the customer has yet to register their details beforehand remain relatively frictionless.
 Most commonly using their device's autofill features, Apple or Google Pay; the process is quick and tokenised - ready to be used again at a later date.